Bestselling suspense author drew from her own 'passionate' first love for new novel

 Twenty years after they split, an explosion is reported in the city where they met, and Clara returns to Newcastle, searching for answers that her younger self never got.

-For Rixton, writing the novel was a way to fill a gap between suspense projects during lockdown; a little escape from her norm.
+For Rixon, writing the novel was a way to fill a gap between suspense projects during lockdown; a little escape from her norm.

 “I had a couple of months, and I had this idea to write about what it’s like to look back reflectively on your first great love,” she explains.